adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’m glad to hear that," said the Wizard.

-## The Trial of Eureka1
+## The Trial of Eureka (Суд над Эврикой)

 Several days of festivity followed, for such old friends did not often meet.
 Ozma was happy to see Dorothy again, because the Princess needed companionship.
-It was the third morning after Dorothy’s arrival, and she was sitting with Ozma and their friends, when the Princess said to her maid: "Please go to my boudoir, Jellia, and get the white piglet I left on the dressing-table.
+It was the third morning after Dorothy’s arrival, and she was sitting with Ozma and their friends, when the Princess said to her maid:

+"Please go to my boudoir, Jellia, and get the white piglet I left on the dressing-table.
 I want to play with it."

 The maiden returned with a troubled face.

 "The piglet is not there, your Highness," said she.

 "Not there!" exclaimed Ozma.
 "Are you sure?
 Was not the door closed?"

 "Yes, your Highness; I am sure it was; for when I opened it Dorothy’s white kitten crept out and ran up the stairs."